rust-crypto-labs/rust-dense-bitset/README.md

 - The data structure does not make use of compression and is therefore not particularly suited to sparse bitsets: in this scenario alternatives such as the [hibitset](https://github.com/slide-rs/hibitset) library can be considered instead.

-- An artificial limit at 64 000 bits is currently imposed on `DenseBitSetExtended`.

 - `clippy` incorrectly reports issues with "suspicious operators" in the shift operators.
+(To avoid errors we deactivated suspicious_op_assign_impl lint)

 ### Running the tests